metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

   .sendAndConfirm(umi);
 ```

 Note that the `mintV2` instruction takes care of creating the Mint and Token accounts for us by default and will set the NFT owner to the `minter`.
-If you wish to create these yourself before hand, you may simply give the NFT mind address as a public key instead of a signer.
+If you wish to create these yourself beforehand, you may simply give the NFT mind address as a public key instead of a signer.
 Here's an example using the `createMintWithAssociatedToken` function from the `mpl-essentials` Umi library:

 ```ts
 import { mintV2 } from "@metaplex-foundation/mpl-candy-machine";